Hrithika22/EmployeeManagementSystem/README.md

 # Employee Management System

 This is a web application designed to manage employee data, including their details, job roles, and departmental assignments.
-The system leverages Spring Boot for backend development, ReactJS for the frontend, and MySQL for database management.
+Utilized Spring Boot for backend development, ReactJS for the frontend, and MySQL for database management.

 ### Dependencies:
 * Spring Boot Starter Web: For building web applications and RESTful services.